sayedmhussein/WeeControl/README.md

 ### Philosophy:
 * Continuous refactoring to increase code readability and performance.
 * Separation of concerns by applying SOLID principles to the limit before creating too much abstraction.
-* Functional and Unit testing are important during development.
+* Functional and Unit testing are very important during application development.

 ### Technologies:
 * .NET 5 for Server API.